bwl/harvester/docs/GAME_VISION.md

 ## Core Game Vision

-bubbleRouge is a **multi-layered space exploration roguelike** that combines rocket ship navigation, planetary landing, and deep underground exploration.
+Harvest of Stars is a **multi-layered space exploration roguelike** that combines rocket ship navigation, planetary landing, and deep underground exploration.
 Players begin in space with a rocket ship and must strategically choose which planets to explore, knowing that once they land, they're committed to that world until they complete the necessary quests to re-enable space travel.

 ## Game Loop Structure